 The College has a range of venues and facilities.

 Visitors are welcome to leave a copy of their prospectus or relevant course literature at College reception.

-Students who completed KS4 in 2016, 97% were in sustained education, employment or apprenticeships.
+Of students who completed KS4 in 2016, 97%, were in sustained education, employment or apprenticeships, and in 2017 95%.
 This was significantly higher than the national proportion (94%).

 Traditionally the College has a higher proportion of students who move into apprenticeships, 11% in 2017.
 About 55% of students continue into the College Sixth Form.